github-education-resources/codespaces-project-template-js/README.md

 1. Go to the Azure icon in the left sidebar.
 Log in if you are not already.
 If you are new to Azure, follow the provide prompts to create your account.
 1. From Azure menu click “+” sign and then “Create Static Web App”.
 1. If you are not logged into GitHub you will be prompted to log in, and if you have any pending file changes you will then be prompted to commit those changes.
-1. When asked to enter a name for you site, you can enter any name of your choice.
+1. You will be prompted to set you application information:
-1. For region selection, pick the one closest to you.
+    1. **Region**: pick the one closest to you
-1. At the project structure prompt, select "React".
+    1. **Project structure**: select "React"
-1. You will then be asked for location of application, as well as build location.
-For this project:
-    1. Application code - `/`
+    1. **Location of application code**: `/`
-    1. Build location - `dist`
+    1. **Build location**: `dist`
-1. When complete you will see notification at the bottom of your screen, and a new GitHUb Action workflow will be added to your poroject.
+1. When complete you will see notification at the bottom of your screen, and a new GitHub Action workflow will be added to your poroject.
 If you click “Open Action in GitHub” you will see the action that was created for you, and it is currently running.

 ### GitHub Pages